mllamzon911/personal-productivity-dashboard/README.md

 - **Pomodoro Timer**: A customizable Pomodoro timer to help you focus, with short and long breaks.
 - **Kanban Board**: Manage tasks in a Kanban board with 3 columns: "To Do", "In Progress", and "Done".
 - **Notes**: Create, store, and delete notes.
-- **LocalStorage**: All data is saved in the browser's localStorage, so the data persists across sessions.

 ---